CoregoLabs/Proposal/README.md

 ### Ecosystem Fit

-Corego stands out as a pivotal player within the ecosystem, strategically built atop the coretime-chain.
-Corego is committed to optimizing resource allocations, and to do so, we'll leverage the chain's unique functionalities to offer advanced abstractions, a coretime-focused indexer, a secondary market, and a developer console.
+Corego stands out as a pivotal player within the ecosystem, strategically built atop the Coretime-chain.
+Corego is committed to optimizing resource allocations, and to do so, we'll leverage the chain's unique functionalities to offer advanced abstractions, a Coretime-focused indexer, a secondary market, and a developer console.
 This multifaceted approach caters to teams across the Polkadot and Kusama ecosystems.
 It provides them with the tools to seamlessly interact with the Coretime chain, gain deep insights into Coretime markets, trade execution cores effectively, and react based on usage details.
 As integrating the novel Coretime concept into Polkadot unfolds, we remain vigilant, anticipating potential competitors in this emerging space.